 This will be showcased in the EMOTION Club at the Berlin ePrix with the pieces to be auctioned off at the end of the season.
 This is just one example of bringing a different dynamic to our event day experience, providing guests with something that they may not have been expecting but will absolutely enjoy.

-The rest – if I told you… well you know how that sentence ends!
+The rest – if I told you… well, you know how that sentence ends!

 Absolutely.
 So where do you think the global hospitality sector is going in terms of technology, client profiles, or the way people buy/get these experiences?

-I believe there is increasing focus on engaging with clients outside of the event day in order to anticipate their needs.
+I believe there is an increasing focus on engaging with clients outside of the event day in order to anticipate their needs.
 Mobile apps can be an extension of the online and race day experience, providing a platform to share relevant content in preparation for, or following on from, the event day.

 Today many tasks are executed through various apps.
 Whether you are paying a bill, checking-in for a business flight or even seeing if you have hit your target step count for the day.
 The reality is more people are purchasing tickets via mobile platforms than ever before, so our industry needs to be ahead of the curve to maximise on this.
 Having a solid CRM system around this is also key for us to truly see what the “needs” are, how we respond to them and where we go next.